jagennath-hari/Edge-Optimized-Tracking-System/README.md

 This implementation uses a complete GPU accelerated Particle Filter with an additional Unscented Transform for the prediction step.

 #### Structre of Array (SoA) for the states
-We use a total of 10 states.
+There are a total of 10 states.

 <div align="center">
     <img src="assets/particle_SoA.png" width="1500" height="1000" alt="Particle States Design" />